Mentoring

 Whichever version you opt for, expect to be gently encouraged to be braver and dig deeper to challenge and surprise yourself.
 This is your opportunity to learn more about your creative process.

-Note: There is a limit of one “mentoring” class per person.
+Note: There is a limit of one “mentoring” class per person, or classes that give you the opportunity to perform.
 This is a one week class.

 Aerial Storytelling